timKraeuter/BPM-2024-Extended/README.md

 #### Screenshot during modeling:
 ![Screenshot 1 of the tool](./artifacts/images/Screenshot1.png)

-#### Screenshot of counter example visualization:
+#### Screenshot of counterexample visualization:
 ![Screenshot 2 of the tool](./artifacts/images/Screenshot2.png)

 ### Source code
-We will make the source code available after review of the paper since it might compromise the double-blind review process.
+We will make the source code available after review of the paper since the code is located in different repository and might compromise the double-blind review process.
+If reviewers want access to the code before we can anonymize the repositories on demand.

 - Analysis tool written in **Rust**: